CamWeil/MATH4610/softwaremanual/16imatopsdet.md

         Enter matrix element a22: 4
         det(A) = -2

-   **Usage/Example:** The routine defines two int variables, m and n, and a double variable, ci, as well as an array with double elements, a. m and n represent the rows and columns of the matrix, respectively, ci represents the determinant of the matrix, and a represents the matrix itself.
+   **Usage/Example:** The routine defines one int variable, n, and a double variable, ci, as well as an array with double elements, a. n represents the size of the matrix, ci represents the determinant of the matrix, and a represents the matrix itself.
 The value of ci is calculated using the statements:

         if(n <= 3){
             if(n == 1){